dbosak01/fmtr/README.md

 to `attr()`.

 ### Other convenience functions
-The `logr` package contains several other functions for setting attributes easily.
+The `fmtr` package contains several other functions for setting attributes easily.
 These include the `widths` and `justification` functions to set columns widths and column justification on an entire data frame.
 The package also includes class testing functions like `is.format` and `is.flist`.